 Employee performance evaluation is a systematic process that involves the assessment and measurement of an individual’s job performance.
 This process aims to determine an employee’s strengths, weaknesses, and areas for improvement, as well as align their performance with the organisation’s goals and objectives.

-The evaluation process usually takes place on a regular basis, such as annually, semi-annually, quarterly, or even monthly and weekly.
+The performance reviews process usually takes place on a regular basis, such as annually, semi-annually, quarterly, or even monthly and weekly.
 During the evaluation, the employee’s job performance is measured against specific performance metrics that are relevant to their role and aligned with the organisation’s objectives.
 These metrics can include productivity, quality of work, teamwork, customer service, and attendance, among others.

-Employee performance evaluations provide a valuable opportunity for managers and employees to have open and honest conversations about job performance, establish clear expectations, and improve communication.
+Employee performance reviews provide a valuable opportunity for managers and employees to have open and honest conversations about job performance, establish clear expectations, and improve communication.
 The results of the evaluation can also inform decisions related to promotions, transfers, or other opportunities for employee growth and development within the organisation.

 Read more: Understanding Manpower Planning and Its Importance in F&B